DocBrown101/Bitcoin-Satoshi-Converter/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-> By using React version 18, a small workaround is needed to install all dependencies.

-> npm install --legacy-peer-deps

 ### `npm run build`